awallace77/comp4010-project/2_progress_reports/pr2.md

 In the implementing environment phase (Oct 14 - Oct 27), each group member has contributed to the environment setup, implementation, and design.

-Also, an agent has been implemented using the Q-Learning algorithm in our simplified environment.
-Lastly, the environment demo was completed with each group member contributing to the verbal presentation.

-In the next two weeks, we will work on:
+A Q-Learning agent was successfully implemented in a simplified version of the environment, allowing us to test basic reinforcement learning interactions between towers and enemies.
+Each member participated in debugging, refining the state and action representations, and improving the training loop for stability.

+We also recorded and submitted a demo of the environment, showcasing the elements of the implementation and explaining the code and learning process.
+Each member took part in the verbal presentation to discuss their specific contributions and observations.

+Plan for next two weeks:

-Training and Initial Results (Oct 28–Nov 10):
+### Training and Initial Results (Oct 28–Nov 10)

-- Add features to the environment (e.g., tower level ups)
+- Add new features to the environment, such as tower level-ups and more interaction mechanics
-- Research RL algorithms (non-tabular)
+- Research and select non-tabular algorithms suitable for larger state spaces (e.g., Deep Q-Learning or Actor-Critic)
-- Begin implementation
+- Begin implementation of the algorithms and start training to observe performance and compare methods
 - Submit progress report (Oct 30)